sebastianspicker/open-lola/linux_connector/docs/project-history.md

 ## Context
-This page tracks exploration decisions for project history during steady build work.
+This page keeps the current project history guidance concise after earlier rough notes.

 ## Notes
 - Revisit scaffold work.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Made the the main flow assumptions easier to check later.
+- Merged scattered media guidance into the docs.

+- Earlier scratch notes were compressed into the current guidance.

 ## Caveats
 Some setup details still depend on the current local workflow and may change again.